davidmz/just-router/README.md

 ### Root path

-It is worth noting that root path can be matched by the route with single terminal handler:
+The root path can be matched by the route with single terminal handler:

 ```typescript
 const router = createRouter(route(() => "I am root!"));